facade/flare-client-js/docs/6-resolving-bundled-code.md

 ## Laravel Mix / Webpack plugin

 If you're using Laravel Mix or Webpack (versions 3 or 4), you can use our Webpack plugin: `<link to webpack plugin on npm>`.
+If you're not using a different bundler, continue reading here: `<link to ## Manually uploading your sourcemaps`>.

 To start the installation, run this in your project:

 ```
 yarn add @flareapp/flare-webpack-plugin-sourcemap --dev
 ```

-Then, add the plugin to your webpack configuration and make sure your app is creating a sourcemap by including the `devtool: "hidden-source-map"` line.
-This will generate a sourcemap file, but won't add a reference to it in the bundle.

 ### Laravel Mix